mwgeurts/esapi_dose_comparison/README.md

 ## Description

 `DoseComparison.easpi.dll` is a standalone ESAPI plugin that allows users to quantify the difference between two dose calculations of the same plan using a local gamma evaluation.
-This can be useful when performing Treatment Planning System (TPS) QA following a software update or beam model change.
-This type of evaluation is recommended as part of the period TPS QA in AAPM MPPG 5:
+This can be useful when performing Treatment Planning System (TPS) QA following a software update or beam model change, where you copy a test plan, re-calculate, and compare to the original to quantify the difference.
+This type of evaluation is recommended as part of the periodic TPS QA in AAPM MPPG 5:

 Geurts MW, Jacqmin DJ, Jones LE, Kry SF, Mihailidis DN, Ohrt JD, Ritter T, Smilowitz JB, Wingreen NE.
 [AAPM MEDICAL PHYSICS PRACTICE GUIDELINE 5.b: Commissioning and QA of treatment planning dose calculations-Megavoltage photon and electron beams](https://doi.org/10.1002/acm2.13641).
 J Appl Clin Med Phys.
 2022 Sep;23(9):e13641. doi: 10.1002/acm2.13641.
 Epub 2022 Aug 10.
 PMID: 35950259; PMCID: PMC9512346.